-In Early Years History is taught through the strand 'The World' and 'People and Communities', which is part of the specific area of learning 'Understanding the World'.
-The children have opportunities to engage with resources that support their learning in this subject during learning play, they engage with these resources independently.
-This subject is taught through the year but specific focuses are during Autumn Term when we talk about our families as well as learning about how other countries celebrate Christmas.
-In Spring Term, the children learn about dinosaurs.
+In Early Years History is taught through the strands 'Past and Present' and 'People, Culture and Communities', which are part of the specific area of learning 'Understanding the World'.
+The children have opportunities to engage with resources that support their learning during continuous provision.
+Children engage with resources independently through play.
+History is taught through the year but specific focuses are during autumn term in the "All About Me" topic where the children talk about their families and "I wonder who helps us", where children learn about the different jobs of people in the community and how they help others.
+In spring term, the children learn about the past through the topic "Who lived long ago?".
+Through the use of texts such as 'Peepo' they learn about differences between their own life and children who grew up in war time.
+Children also learn about the past though learning about dinosaurs.
 They use non-fiction books and computers to gather information about dinosaurs and how they relate to the world we live in today and investigate fossils to find out what they could be and how they relate to dinosaurs.
-Throughout the year the children have the opportunity to learn about the history of countries that make up the UK through the celebration of saints' days.
-On these days the children are taught about the countries and how they celebrate the day.
-They also have different activities to engage in that link with the saints.
-The children have access to artefacts and role play areas during the continuous provision the teachers set up.
+In the summer term the children learn about how transport has changed over the years and how and why modes of transport have changed over time though the topic "Are we nearly there yet?".
+A timeline is used in the communal corridors outside the EYFS classrooms to show the passing of the children's time in months over their year in Reception with photos of events and topics and the knowledge they have learnt presented as 'Knowledge Organisers' to show progression of learning over time.
 Year 1:

 In Spring Term the Topic is 'Let's Explore' in which children learn what and where Space is, about important dates in Space History such as the moon landing and a significant person in Space history - Neil Armstrong.
 The children will build their knowledge about Space and sequence events into in chronological order as well as begin to answer What?
 When?
 How?
 Where?
 Why? questions in relation to this topic.
 The children compile key facts in chronological order and create timelines to sequence the important moments in Neil Armstrong's life.
 The children will also have to opportunity to retell events from their past to aid understanding of the past as well as pretend to be Neil Armstrong retelling his past events.
 The children will also begin to understand that the past can represented in different ways and use sources of information to find out answers to questions about the past using artefacts, be able to say why they are important and discuss what they can tell us about the past.
-In the Summer Term the focus is on events beyond living memory and will be taught through the topic 'Castles, Knights and Dragons'.
+The children will also learn about how and why Amelia Earhart is a significant individual from the past.
+In the summer term the focus is on events beyond living memory and will be taught through the topic 'Castles, Knights and Dragons'.
 The children will learn about life in a castle, including the features of a castle and the people who lived there.
 The skills they will use include: Sequencing objects, pictures and events in chronological order, understanding that the past can be represented in different ways, using sources of information to find out answers to questions about the past and talking about stories from the past.